Prash099/Prash099/README.md

 I have 2 Years of Professional Experience as Data Scientist at a StartUp.

-I have experience in creating ML models, Data Analysis, Text/Image processing.
+I love solving real world business problems using ML models, Data Analysis, Text/Image processing.

-If you are having any Data Science oppurtunitites.
+If you are looking for a passionate guy who has love towards Data Science.
 Hit me up!..

 <!---
 Prash099/Prash099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.